|Premiere||12 July, 1981|

-The setting for JANDY MALONE … in inner Melbourne terrace cottage, was a familiar canvas for Fitzroy-based Handspan.
-The work lent itself to in-theatre production, a new step that attracted the company, and was an opportunity to again explore black theatre and shadow puppetry techniques, and as well as illusion of scale with actors and puppets operated by visible manipulators.
+The setting for JANDY MALONE … an inner Melbourne terrace cottage, was a familiar canvas for Handspan - Jandy's house might even have been the company's first workshop in Richmond itself2 .
+Moreover, the work lent itself to in-theatre production, a new platform that the company was keen to explore, and was an opportunity to further develop black theatre and shadow puppetry techniques, and as well as illusion of scale with actors and puppets operated by visible manipulators.

-The play was adapted by its original cast and supported by the City of Richmond, Community Arts Officer, Jackie Talbot, for its opening at Book Week 1981 the Carringbush Library Theatrette.
+The play was adapted by its original cast and supported by the City of Richmond Community Arts Officer, Jackie Talbot, for its opening at Book Week 1981 at the Carringbush Library Theatrette.

-Ken Evans’ design of a black and white toned bedroom was a simple scene of two upright beds (full-sized versions of the booth model used in Hansel and Gretel, flanking a scrim door through which the tiger glowed when summoned, and behind which the objects in the hallway appeared in a black theatre curtain.
+Ken Evans’ design of a black and white toned bedroom was a simple scene of two upright beds (full-sized versions of the booth model used in Hansel and Gretel), flanking a scrim door through which the tiger glowed when summoned, and behind which the objects in the hallway appeared in a black theatre curtained void.

-Jandy was played by an actor.
-Her younger siblings, Peter and Samantha were puppets.
+While Jandy was played by an actor, her younger siblings, Peter and Samantha were puppets.
 The puppets were made and designed by Anita Sinclair and her company, Mask of Janus, also located in Richmond.
 Outsourcing of puppet design and in most cases, construction, was an unusual occurrence for Handspan at any time in its life.
 JANDY …, however, was conceived when in-house puppet-making resources were unavailable, and it was another new option tried in the production – to hire an outside puppetry professional.
-Although the resultant puppets worked effectively, their style remains incongruous in Handspan’s opus.
+The resultant puppets were lightweight and worked effectively, although their style remains incongruous in Handspan’s opus.

 With puppeteer, Peter J.Wilson, Ken contrived an innovative manipulation support for the operation of Peter, Jandy's younger brother.
-The puppet was designed to be operated by a puppeteer shuffling in a squat, known as the Taskeshi Shuffle after it was introduced to the Tasmanian Puppet Theatre, and thence Australian puppeteers, by Puk Puppet Theatre in Japan.
-An effective operational style that allowed Bunraku style puppets to be operated by one puppeteer, it was nevertheless, for the puppeteer, an uncomfortable strain.
+The puppet was designed to be operated by a puppeteer shuffling in a squat, affectionately known as the Taskeshi Shuffle. after its introduction to the Tasmanian Puppet Theatre, and thence Australian puppeteers, by Puk Puppet Theatre in Japan.3 An effective operational style that allowed Bunraku style puppets to be operated by one puppeteer, it was nevertheless, for the puppeteer, an uncomfortable strain.
 Ken and Peter made a sturdy trolley on castors that allowed flexibility of movement but took the weight from the puppeteer's leg muscles.
 Draped in black velvet, the trolley merged with the hooded puppeteer and allowed his knees to support the puppet's walk from behind.

 |12 - 17 July||Book Week: Carringbush Theatrette, Richmond (Double bill with Beastly Combinations|